r-craig73/nflArrestTracker/readme.md

 * In the home directory, build the code by running `$ npm run build`
 * Open `haiku_checker/dist/index.html` in a Chrome browser to run the application
 * Or...
-* ~~In the home directory, run `$ npm start build`.
+* In the home directory, run `$ npm run start`.
 Webpack will automatically start a development server in a web browser at http://localhost:8080/.
-Updates in the application will be saved instantly.~~  Not working!
+Updates in the application will be saved instantly.
+Not working!

 ## Testing setup
 * Clone the repository
 * In the home directory, run `$ npm test`
 * View the opened Chrome browser (or copy the URL from the terminal) to view the passing/failing specs

-## Issues
-* Adding multiple AJAX request for related category crimes ('murder' and 'murder, gun')
-* Issue starting a development server in a web browser `$ npm start build`.
-"ERROR in multi (webpack)-dev-server/client?http://localhost:8080 build Module not found: Error: Can't resolve 'build' in '.../nflArrestTracker' @ multi (webpack -dev-server/client?http://localhost:8080 build main[1]"

 ## Technologies Used
 * HTML